basdirks/dragonfly/README.md

 - optional arguments to filter the data,
 - an optional where clause to use the arguments as constraints.

-### Rules
+### Validation

 - The name of a query must be unique.
 - The return type must be a known model or an array of such a type.
 - The root node of the schema must contain at least one field.
-- The schema must be a subset of the return type, or in the case of an array, a
+- The fields in the schema must exist in model referenced in the return type, or
-subset of the array's item type.
+in the model referenced by the fields.
 - The content of the where clause must be a subset of the schema, except for the
 conditions.
 - The name of the root node of the schema must match the name of the root node
 of the content of the where clause.
-- The type of the argument must match the type of the field to which the
+- The types of the operands of a condition must be compatible with the condition and one another.
-condition is applied.
-- Each condition must refer to an existing argument.
+- The right-hand side of a condition must refer to an existing argument.
-- The type of the condition (inferred by the argument) must be compatible with
-the type of the field to which it is applied.
 - The name of each argument must be unique.
-- The type of each argument must be a scalar type.
+- The type of each argument must be a primitive scalar type, a reference to an
-- If the return type is a reference, there must exist an enum or model with that
-name inside the application.
+- enum, or an array of such a type.
+An argument may not reference a model.
-- Each argument must be used at least once in the where clause.
+- Each argument must be used inside at least one condition.
-- An argument may not be an array or a model.

 ### EBNF